 Initial recommendations for all teachers

-- Read through your syllabus and consider what flexibility you have as a teacher regarding the examination parts.
-That is, what alternative exams can you choose without departing from the syllabus?
+- Read through your course syllabus and consider what flexibility you have as a teacher regarding the parts concerning examination.
+That is, what alternative examination formats can you choose without departing from the syllabus?

-- Communicate this with colleagues and the director of studies to ensure that you are thinking correctly in your interpretation of the syllabus.
+- Communicate this with colleagues and the director of studies to ensure that you are interpreting the syllabus correctly.

 - As soon as possible, inform students of any changes to the examination formats and what this means for them.
-Be clear in your communication with the students.
+Be clear in your communication with your students.